Tech

 As an example, below is a high-level overview of SBOX features in comparison to an open source grid:

 On the maintenance side, browsers are usually updated once a month, with no advanced warning.
-Therefore you’ll need to have a maintenance team available and ready to jump-in to ensure that your grid is ready to support new browser versions as they come out.
+Since cross-browser testing is a key reason for having a test grid, you’ll want to have your maintenance team available and ready to jump-in to ensure that your grid is ready to support new browser versions as they come out.
 This level of maintenance effort is considerable, and if not addressed will have a tremendous impact on your ability to test your applications in the latest browser versions that your users have on their devices.

 Conclusion